zaid478/Transfer-Learning-from-Xception-Model-in-Keras-/README.md

 # Important
 Read the code line by line
-The comments are well organized and written to follow You need some changes to make it adaptive to your code !
+The comments are well organized and written to follow.

+You need some changes to make it adaptive to your code.
 Following the "Comments" will help you out

 # Running the Code
-python transfer_learning.py
+python transfer_learn.py